curvegrid/go-ethereum-wiki/Swarm-Contract.md

 ## Demand compensation for loss of chunk

-Present a signed receipt by a signed up node and a deposit covering the upload of a chunk.
-After a given deadline, the corresponding compensation is paid and the deposit refunded, unless a PoC (in the simplest case, the chunk itself) is presented.
+Present a signed receipt by a signed up node and a deposit covering the upload of a PoC (in the simplest case, the chunk itself).
+After a given deadline, the corresponding compensation is paid and the deposit refunded, unless a PoC is presented.
 Comes with an accessor for checking that a given chunk has been lost (compensation has been paid), so that other claimants can also demand their compensation.

 ## Present PoC to avoid paying compensation